cloud-barista/cb-tumblebug/docs/feature_guide/global-dns-management.md

 ### What is Global DNS Management?

 **Global DNS Management** enables users to create, update, query, and delete DNS records in AWS Route53 through a unified CB-Tumblebug API.
-Instead of manually managing DNS entries, users can point a DNS record at an MCI — Tumblebug automatically resolves VM public IPs and creates the appropriate Route53 records.
+Instead of manually managing DNS entries, users can point a DNS record at an Infra — Tumblebug automatically resolves VM public IPs and creates the appropriate Route53 records.

 ### Why Use This Feature?